sridhar-y-g/CELL-VERSE-BAM-AI/README.md

    bash
    python app.py

-4. Run the frontend:
-   bash
-   npm start

-5. Access the application at http://localhost:3000

 ## Previous Results
 During our AI & Data Science Codeathon at IIIT Bangalore, presented by RBI and Canara Bank, our team developed *Veda 1.0*, an AI & Data Science model that provided: